It's just like soup's slightly more indulgent cousin.

 2 medium sized sweet potatoes, diced

-2 cups green beans, ends removed and cut into bite sized
+2 cups green beans, ends removed and cut into bite sized pieces

 ½ teaspoon salt